 For the MFA Program in Creative Writing

 Please use this page as a guide while you complete your application.
-Following the instructions here (which provide important information not included in the online application system,) will help ensure timely processing of your application.
+Following these instructions, which provide important information not included in the online application system, will help ensure timely processing of your application.

 Your application to our program should be submitted entirely online.
 This includes the following supporting documents, which you will upload as part of your online application: